top of page

 5. THE 90'S

-Hip hop: was born in the late 70’s in the suburbs of the Bronx in New York.
+Hip hop was characterized by repetitive backing tracks (beats) and spoken lyrics.
+It emerged in the late 70’s in the Bronx in New York.
 It expresses by graphic arts (graffiti), dance (breakdance), music (disc jockey or DJ) and the message (master of ceremonies or MC).
+E.g. Sugarhill Gang, N.W.A., 2Pac.

 6. SPAIN